dib-lab/khmer/doc/dev/python-api.rst

 Possible choices for the second part:
 * Table, keep track of kmers
-* Graph, navigate, tag, etc the de Bruijn graph formed by the khmers
+* Graph, navigate, tag, etc the de Bruijn graph formed by the k-mers

 C++ class name: